ooyala/ios-sample-apps/PlaybackLab/PictureInPictureSampleApp/README.md

 # Maintaining a global OoyalaPlayer

 The PIP layer only exists for the life of the OoyalaPlayer.
-Most of our samples create an OoyalaPlayer in the PlayerActivity.
-In this app, we create the Player in the AppDelegate, and reference it in our PlayerActivities.
+Most of our samples create an OoyalaPlayer in the PlayerVC.
+In this app, we create the Player in the AppDelegate, and reference it in our PlayerVC.

 # Calling togglePictureInPictureMode